paapaabdullahm/php-fpm/README.md

 ```

-> Notice we've substituted the link alias name `my-app` for both `server_name` and `fastcgi_pass` directives.
-You will have to use the same name inside the compose file you created above.
+> Notice we've substituted the service name `my-app` for both `server_name` and `fastcgi_pass` directives.
+Make sure you are using the same name inside the compose file you created above.

 #### Step 8: Open your /etc/hosts file and append `my-app.dev` to it as follows